w3c/web-advertising/support_for_advertising_use_cases.md

 Sometimes, an ad is returned from an ad-server, but never actually enters the viewport.
 Sometimes an ad might enter the viewport, but only for a few milliseconds.
 Sometimes an ad might enter the viewport, but fail to load any images or video before it leaves again.
 Sometimes there might be other elements drawn over the top of the ad.
 These cases illustrate "non-viewable" ad impressions.
 Advertisers only want to pay for "viewable ad impressions".
 The reasoning is simple, an ad cannot possibly have an effect on someone's future purchasing behavior if they never saw it in the first place!

-Over the years, the industry has developed standards to define what consititues a "Viewable ad impression".
+Over the years, the industry has developed standards to define what constitutes a "Viewable ad impression".
 These are different for image and video ads, for the mobile and desktop web, and in-app.
 Industry bodies like the IAB and the MRC regularly audit measurement vendors (ad servers, ad verification vendors) to see if they are compliant with these standards.

 ## Invalid Traffic